 I’m the only gringo in the group, and even though I still have a working language of the sister language to Italian which is Romanian, and I can count the numbers and order a few things in Italian, my skills in this language suck.
 That doesn’t stop the entire table from talking in Italian VERY LOUDLY the entire time.
 Good thing that gestures are easy to understand.

-The tables were round, and there of them, which is appropriate foe the occasion since this starts to play out like a three-ringed circus.
+The tables were round, and there of them, which is appropriate for the occasion since this starts to play out like a three-ringed circus.
 So much food is ordered (the host just won 300 fucking Grand) that the table can’t hold all the plates that are brought out.
 There’s enough food to feed an army, even an Italian one, and even more of a rarity — a victorious one.
 So, everyone at the table is talking, no make that YELLING at the top of their lungs, and the plates and clicking and clanging, and one of the older Italians in the group with a silver beard who must have come out of Central Casting as the token herder out of some Sicilian village stands up and makes some toast that sounds like he’s reading something written by Verdi.
-Of course, the toast, one of a few, lasts longer that a Vatican prayer, and seems longer because I only understand about every 20th word or so.
+Of course, the toast, one of a few, lasts longer than a Vatican prayer and seems longer because I only understand about every 20th word or so.
 While the endless speech is being given, at the opposite end of the table is a 6 foot, 4 inch blonde muscular Italian woman who is inexplicably part of our group, who is built like a brick shithouse, and is wearing YELLOW HOT PANTS with her ass cheeks hanging out of her britches like the hindquarters of a thoroughbred Every time she gets up, it appears those yellow shorts are about two inches of thread from popping wide open.
-Naturally, the anticipation of this wardrobe hazard has every straight male in the restaurant into a frenzy a frenzy and asking for another pot of hot tea.
-It’s not the prawns that triggers mass salivating.
+Naturally, the anticipation of this wardrobe hazard has every straight male in the restaurant into a frenzy and asking for another pot of hot tea.
+It’s not the prawns that trigger mass salivating.
 Oh, and the woman is standing up, gesticulating wildly with her arms, and speaking Italian non-stop.
 Just what you expect to see when you walk into a Vietnamese restaurant two hours before the sun comes up.